Apollo

 If you wish to go freedom camping in New Zealand, your vehicle must be self-contained and certified.

-This means you must be able to live in the vehicle for 3 days without needing additional water or needing to dump the waste.
+This means you must be able to live in the vehicle for 3 days without needing additional water or dump station facilities.

 • A toilet